 Former president of the Alabama state Senate Colonel Nat Terry, who owned a plantation in today’s Samuels Avenue neighborhood, and Colonel Middleton Tate Johnson, who owned a plantation in today’s south Arlington, were probably the largest slaveholders in the area, with at least fifty slaves each.

-Ephraim Merrell Daggett was still living in Shelby County in 1850.
+Ephraim Merrell Daggett, with ten slaves, was still living in Shelby County in 1850.
 After he moved to Fort Worth his farm covered much of the south end of today’s downtown.
 Daggett continued to own slaves, including the mother of Jeff Daggett.
 Another slave owner was Charles Turner, whose farm was located at today’s Greenwood Cemetery.
 Historian Julia Kathryn Garrett said David Mauck, the contractor who built Fort Worth’s second county courthouse, used his slaves as the construction crew.
 But many other Fort Worth residents who didn’t own slaves had settled in Texas from slaveholding states and retained pro-slavery (and/or states’ rights) sentiments.

 Another slaveholder was General Edward H. Tarrant, namesake of the county, who lived in Ellis County in 1850.